jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.9.85 (2023/09/30) =
+* Update: Better support for gcp-starter server (Pinecone).
+Let us know if it's better for you!
+* Fix: No more swallowing spaces issues when using the AI Assistants in Firefox.
+* Fix: Prevent the user to re-use the same botId for different chatbots.
+* Fix: Custom ID can now be used in the conversations shortcode (custom_id).
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.9.84 (2023/09/23) =
 * Fix: For Embeddings in Forms, the "None" could be mistaken for an actual index.
 * Update: The filter mwai_forms_params has been re-added into AI Forms, as deprecated.
 The filter that should actually be used is mwai_form_params (without s).

 = 1.9.83 (2023/09/23) =
 * Fix: Avoid deprecation issues with PHP 8.2+.
-* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
-* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.9.82 (2023/09/22) =
 * Fix: The value of external select fields was not interpreted correctly.